jgraettinger/blog/README.md

 which are production-ready and integrate into the places you need them.
 For example:

-  * The details of the query plan (e.x. derivations and registers) *really* matter, particularly for workflows running at scale for months or years.
+  * The details of a query plan *really* matter, particularly when running at scale for months or years.
-    You have to understand their operational aspects, and planners often get in the way of an engineer who knows what they want.
+    You have to understand its operational aspects, and planners often get in the way of an engineer who knows what they want.

   * You'll need to evolve workflows over time —